-Role of the community health practitioner
+Role of the Nurse

-• Providing and maintaining a safe and conflict free environment through role modeling and group leadership.

-- Sharing of responsibilities with patients. - Encouraging the patient to participate in decision-making functions. - Assisting patients to assume leadership roles. - Giving feedback. - Carrying out supervisory functions.
-In conclusion, therapeutic community is an approach which is: - Democratic as opposed to hierarchial. - Rehabilitative rather than custodial. - Permissive instead of limited and controlled.
+- Providing and maintaining a safe and conflict free environment through role modeling and group leadership. - Sharing of responsibilities with patients. - Encouraging the patient to participate in decision-making functions. - Assisting patients to assume leadership roles. - Giving feedback. - Carrying out supervisory functions.
+In conclusion, therapeutic community is an approach which is: - Democratic as opposed to hierarchical. - Rehabilitative rather than custodial. - Permissive instead of limited and controlled.